AnuragDubey14/fast-api-python/TO-DO-FastApi-localdb-authorization/Readme.md

-# FastAPI To-Do App with Local Database Authorization
+# FastAPI To-Do App with Local Database and Authorization

 This project is a robust To-Do application built with FastAPI.
 It leverages SQLAlchemy for persistent storage, Pydantic for data validation, and JWT for secure user authentication.
 The application features a clean and modular architecture with comprehensive endpoints for creating, reading, updating, and deleting tasks—all while ensuring that only authorized users can manage their tasks.